zxk19981227/STDG/README.md

 # STDG
 official code for ICMR2024 paper "STDG: Semi-Teacher-Student Training Paradigram for Depth-guided One-stage Scene Graph Generation"
 We would update the code as soon as possible.

+We plan to Release our code at 2024.9.1.